Milan Triennial V

-The Milan Triennial V was the first to be held at the Palazzo dell'Arte, the first recognised by the Bureau of International Expositions and also the first to be a triennial event (having previously been held biennially).
+The Milan Triennial V was the first to be held at the Palazzo dell'Arte (seat of the Triennale di Milano), the first recognised by the Bureau of International Expositions and also the first to be a triennial event (having previously been held biennially) and the first in Milan (instead of Monza).

 Contents

 The Parco Sempione was used to hold 40 temporary pavilions, and a permanent building, the then Torre Littoria, now Torre Branca designed by Gio Ponti.

 Displays included mural paintings by De Chirico, Sironi, Campigli and Carlo Carrà.